CalebA5/fleetly-pro-scaffold/replit.md

 The frontend is built with React 18, TypeScript, and Vite, utilizing Wouter for routing.
 UI components leverage Radix UI primitives and shadcn/ui, styled with Tailwind CSS, adhering to an Uber-inspired black-and-white theme with orange accents.
 State management uses TanStack Query for server state and React Hook Form with Zod for form validation.
 The application features distinct customer and operator dashboards, an AI-powered service assistant, enhanced service request creation, a unified landing page, dynamic authentication supporting multiple user roles, and an interactive map with service filters.
 Advanced features include favorite drivers, customer rating, real-time driver tracking, and location-based customer grouping for operators.
 Mobile-first optimizations include a fixed bottom navigation bar for authenticated customers, 44px minimum touch targets, and a responsive header.

 ### Backend Architecture
 The backend is an Express.js server managing API routes and static file serving.
-It uses an in-memory storage for development, with Drizzle ORM configured for future PostgreSQL integration, and Zod for schema validation.
+It uses **PostgreSQL database with Drizzle ORM** for all data persistence, with Zod for schema validation.
 API endpoints are RESTful under the `/api` prefix, with centralized error handling.
 Vite middleware is integrated for HMR in development, and static files are served from `dist/public` in production.
+The in-memory storage (MemStorage) is only used temporarily until full database migration is complete.

 ### Data Model
 The service request schema combines normalized fields (e.g., `serviceType`, `isEmergency`, `description`, `location`) with a JSONB `details` field for service-specific payloads (e.g., snow plowing, towing, hauling, courier details). `operatorId` and `operatorName` are nullable, as requests are not initially assigned.
 Operator profiles include `operatorTier`, `isCertified`, `businessLicense`, `homeLatitude`, `homeLongitude`, and `operatingRadius`.